juliankrieger/wishlist-rs/README.md

 ## Usage

+First, you'll have to setupa WebDriver compatible process on port 4444 for the webscraper to interact with.
+See the documentation of [fantoccini](https://github.com/jonhoo/fantoccini) for more info (`wishlist-rs` uses fantoccini internally).

 Upon execution, the binary runs a small webserver on port 8080.
 You can then access it with your Amazon wishlist URL as a parameter to get back json data which describes each wishlist item.

 Example: